Lennon Miller: Motherwell

 Miller began his career in the youth system at Motherwell from the age of seven.
 He made his senior debut as a second-half substitute in a 4–0 home victory over Inverness Caledonian Thistle in the Scottish League Cup six days after his 16th birthday on 31 August 2022, becoming the youngest player in a major competition across the club's 136-year history.
 He was an unused substitute for the first team for several fixtures during the 2022–23 season, with his first appearance in the Scottish Premiership coming in a 3–0 loss to Rangers on 28 December 2022.

 He started all of Motherwell's Premiership matches at the start of the 2023–24 season but was sent off for a last-man challenge in the eighth round of fixtures against Livingston.
 He returned against Aberdeen on 1 November, but came off injured with a fractured patella assessed to rule him out of action for at least three months.
 Two weeks later he agreed a contract extension, tying him to Motherwell until 2026.
 Miller was nominated for the SFWA Young Player of the Year and the PFA Scotland Young Player of the Year, but lost out in both votes to his Scotland under-19 midfield partner, David Watson of Kilmarnock.

 With Paul McGinn and Stephen O'Donnell unavailable due to injury, 18-year-old Miller was named as team captain for Motherwell in the semi-final of the 2024–25 Scottish League Cup at Hampden Park (his first senior appearance at the national stadium); they took the lead against Rangers, but ultimately lost 2–1.
 He suffered a hairline fracture to his ankle in another match against Rangers on 29 December 2024.

 Udinese

-Amid intense media speculation regarding his future, Miller did not play in Motherwell's first six fixtures of the 2025–26 season, allegedly due to injury.
+Amid intense media speculation regarding his future, Miller did not play in Motherwell's first six fixtures of the 2025–26 season, ostensibly due to injury.
 On 12 August 2025 it was confirmed that he had signed for Serie A club Udinese on a five-year contract and a transfer fee reported as £4.75 million including potential add-ons, a record for the Scottish club.

-Lennon Miller scored his first goal for Udinese just 44 mins into his full starting debut for the team on 23rd September 2025.
-The midfielder scored just before half-time as his new team took on Palermo in the second round of Coppa Italia Frecciarossa 2025-26.
-Miller arrived in the box to head home on a rebound to make it 2-0 to the hosts.
-The game ended 2-1 advancing Udinese into the round of 16.
+Miller scored his first goal for Udinese in his first start for the team on 23 September 2025, heading home on a rebound to increase his side's lead to 2–0 against Palermo in the 2025–26 Coppa Italia Round of 32; Udinese advanced with a 2–1 victory.